 Indeed, the final testimony of his genius.”

-Knowing the piece well, I concur with Hucher’s characterization.
-To my ears, the Mass sums up the spirit of the composer quite neatly.
+Knowing the piece well, I concur completely with Hucher’s characterization.
+To my ears, the Mass sums up the spirit of the composer succinctly.
 There is a complex beauty about the music that reminds us that, in the end, Florent Schmitt was as much about “inner substance” as he was about “glistening sheen.”

-… But for years it was well-nigh impossible for most people to hear the evidence for themselves, because Schmitt’s Mass has never been commercially recorded.
+… But for years it was nearly impossible for people to hear the evidence for themselves, because Schmitt’s Mass has never been commercially recorded.

 In the 1960s and 1970s the French Broadcasting System in North America issued a series of transcription disks for use by classical music radio stations in the United States and Canada.
 The Messe en quatre parties was among the offerings, but it’s safe to assume that few people ever had a chance to hear the piece that way.

-Besides, that particular French Broadcasting System performance, featuring organist Christiane de Lisle and vocal forces directed by Jean-Paul Kréder, couldn’t do the music full justice, what with a dry acoustic and the tepid sound of an underwhelming electric organ.
+Besides, that particular French Broadcasting System performance (dating from 1958 or 1959), featuring organist Christiane de Lisle and vocal forces directed by Jean-Paul Kréder, couldn’t do the music full justice, what with a dry acoustic and the tepid sound of an underwhelming electric organ.

 Far better is a broadcast performance emanating from the BBC that was aired in 1994 and 1995.
 That one featured the BBC Singers and organist Andrew Parnell under the direction of veteran choral conductor Simon Joly.